 Lenses: 10 Great Sony FE (Full Frame) Lenses

 Sony’s mirrorless a7 series gets a lot of praise for being the lightest and most compact full-frame cameras on the market.
 But as you can see from the a7R II above, the price puts them out of reach for many consumers who would otherwise be interested.
-For this reason, we’ve included the oft-forgotten original Sony a7 on this list, which is selling for a bargain price of around $1,100 for the body and $1,400 with a 28-70mm kit lens.
-That’s cheaper than any other camera on this list.
+For this reason, we’ve included the oft-forgotten original Sony a7 on this list, which is selling for a bargain price of less than the $1,000 for the body and $1,100 with a 28-70mm kit lens.
+That’s cheaper than any other camera on this list by far.

 What do you sacrifice by going with the older generation a7?
 The newer Sony a7 II has built-in image stabilization, which is a really nice feature, along with an improved magnesium alloy body that should stand up to wear and tear better than the composite materials used here.
 And compared to the a7R II above, the a7 offers significantly fewer megapixels at 24 compared to 42.4.
 But for the price, this camera gets your foot in the door of the Sony Alpha series and is a tremendous value.